Abidjan: Organisation

 Formerly managed by the French colonial administration, Abidjan became a municipality (commune) in 1956, divided into administrative areas by lagoons.
 Its first municipal council was elected on 18 November 1956, and the first mayor in the context of the Loi-Cadre of 1956 was president Félix Houphouët-Boigny.

 In 1980, the municipality of Abidjan (commune d'Abidjan) was transformed into the City of Abidjan (Ville d'Abidjan), and its territory was divided in 10 communes.
 A city council and mayor of the City of Abidjan elected by the population oversaw the entire city, whereas 10 municipal councils also elected by the population managed each commune.
 Dioulo Emmanuel was elected mayor of the City of Abidjan on 30 November 1980.

 In 2001, the City of Abidjan was disbanded and replaced by a larger Autonomous District of Abidjan.
 The autonomous district overlaps the Abidjan Department, which was established in 1969 and has had its current boundaries since 1998.
 The district is made up of the 10 communes of the former City of Abidjan, and of 4 outlying sub-prefectures: Anyama, Bingerville, Brofodoumé, and Songon.
 Since the 2000s, the built-up area of Abidjan has largely expanded into these 4 formerly rural sub-prefectures.

 As a result of the creation of the Autonomous District of Abidjan in 2001, the post of Mayor of City of Abidjan was replaced by that of District Governor, appointed by the head of state.
-The position has been occupied by Robert Beugré Mambé since 2011.
-The District Governor manages Abidjan along with an assembly, the Autonomous District Council (Conseil du District Autonome), one-third of whose members are appointed by the government of Côte d'Ivoire, and two-third are representatives from the municipal councils of the communes making up the district.
+The position has been occupied by Ibrahim Bacongo Cissé since 2023.
+The District Governor manages Abidjan along with an assembly, the Autonomous District Council (Conseil du District Autonome), one-third of whose members are appointed by the government of Ivory Coast, and two-third are representatives from the municipal councils of the communes making up the district.
 Each of the ten communes of Abidjan has its own municipal council, headed by a mayor.
 The last municipal elections were held in 2018.
 The sub-prefectures of the autonomous district also have their own mayors and councils.

 The communes of Abobo, Adjamé, Attécoubé, Cocody, and Plateau are located north of the Ébrié Lagoon (hence the name "Abidjan North").
 This is the continental part of Abidjan.